idjem/dispatch-all/README.md

-# dispatcher
+# dispatch-all

 Used to broadcast payloads to registered callbacks.
+- **dispatch all -> Every payload is dispatched to every registered callback

 # API
 - **register(function callback): string**